alphagov/notifications-net-client/DOCUMENTATION.md

 ```
 _Is this CI tool specific? is there any extra supporting info that is needed?_

-### Final steps - Visual Studio for Windows
+### Visual Studio for Windows

-If you are using Visual Studio for Windows, you must:

-- enable the NUnit tests
-- set Windows environment variables

-#### Enable NUnit tests

-Install the NUnit3 Test Adapter using either the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnit3TestAdapter) [external link] or the [Nuget Package](https://www.nuget.org/packages/NUnit3TestAdapter/) [external link].

-#### Set Windows environment variables
+#### Set the Windows environment variables for Visual Studio for Windows

-Set and execute the Windows environment variables by running:
+Set and execute the Windows environment variables by running the following code in either the Visual Studio console or the command line:

 ```
 SETX NOTIFY_API_URL "https://example.notify-api.url"